Approval Process for Research/Teaching with Animals

 Submission of External Protocols

-- a copy of the institution’s approval letter; and
+- a copy of the external institution’s approval letter; and

-Once received and reviewed, if acceptable, the IACUC will issue a letter of acceptance of the external institution’s oversight.
+Once received and reviewed, if acceptable, the AWO will initiate a memorandum of understanding (MOU) between the TAMU and collaborating IACUC.
+Upon completion of the MOU, the IACUC will issue a letter of acceptance of the external institution’s oversight.
 The expiration date will coincide with the participating institution’s protocol expiration date.
-Continuing reviews are required annually on all protocols utilizing USDA regulated animals and DOD funded research.
+Continuing review of the applicability of the collaboration will be performed upon expiration of the external protocol for continuing projects.

 The Animal Welfare Office (AWO) staff receives all new animal use protocols (AUPs) in iRIS and the system assigns an AUP number.
 All future correspondence between the IACUC and the investigator should reference the assigned AUP number.